Hello all! Long time, eh? Well, sorry about that. I was at sea when the world supposedly ended.

 I find it amusing and appropriate that the clock on the wall of my cabin never changed.
 It was perpetually 5:45, reflecting the sense of timelessness on board.

 Crushing disappointment.
 We’ve finally arrived at Perth — I can see the port from the ship — and I can’t get off the damn boat.
-I’m stuck here until 2-3 pm tomorrow when the immigration agent comes on aboard.
+I’m stuck here until 2-3 pm tomorrow when the immigration agent comes on board.
 At the moment, we’re just stuck a few miles off the coast.
 I feel I could almost swim it, I am so desperate to get off of this ship.
 I’ve already packed and I’m ready to go.
 But I have to spend another night on board, uselessly.
 I can only hope they’re on schedule tomorrow.

 He is able to call his family when in port thanks to the SIM card salesmen, but still.
 He has a psychologically brutal job.
 I don’t think I could do it.